 Description Of Battery Categories

-- Alkaline batteries (AAA, AA, C, D and 9 volt).
-Since 1994, most types contain no added mercury, and only contain trace amounts that are not hazardous.
+- Alkaline Batteries (AAA, AA, C, D and 9 volt).
+Since 1994, most types contain no added mercury, and contain only trace amounts.
 These batteries are marked "no added mercury" or have a green tree logo.

 - Store in a secure, dry place out of the reach of children and pets.
 Button batteries can be swallowed because they are small and slippery.

 - When storing rechargeable batteries for collection, keep in a vented, non-metal container.
 Rechargeable batteries should be placed individually in plastic bags before being stored together with other rechargeables.